U.S. Bancorp: U.S. Bancorp after takeover by Firstar

 In May 2022, Bancorp announced a five-year community benefits plan, developed in coordination with the NCRC and the CRC as part of the planned acquisition of MUFG Union Bank.
 The $100 billion community plan is set over five years and is focusing on supporting equitable access to capital for low- and moderate-income communities and communities of color.

+In August 2023, Mitsubishi UFJ Financial Group, former parent company of MUFG Union Bank it sold 8 months earlier to U.S. Bancorp, announced it would be buying a $936 million stake in U.S. Bancorp.
+The deal swaps debt with equity, strengthening U.S. Bancorp's alliance with Japan's largest bank.

+Gunjan Kedia became CEO of U.S. Bancorp in mid-April 2025.